berrutti/habits-tab/README.md

 # Habits Tab

 A Tab to remind you of your habits.
-Replaces the default New Tab.
+Replaces your browser's default New Tab.